kickscondor/fraidycat/README.md

     npm install
     npm run webext

-The extension will appear in a `dist-webext` folder.
+The extension will appear in a `build/webext` folder.
 You can then load that "unpacked" extension from the browser - as a 'temporary add-on', for example, in Firefox.